Terasology/Equipment/README.md

 Each equipment has an associated `level`, `quality`, `type`, `location`, `attack`, `defense`, `weight` and `speed`.

 ## Creating a damageType
-To create a damageType, create a prefab similar to the ones [here](https://github.com/Terasology/Equipment/tree/master/assets/prefabs/damageTypes) at `Equipment/assets/prefabs/damageTypes/`.
+To create a damageType, create a prefab similar to the ones [here](https://github.com/Terasology/Equipment/tree/master/assets/prefabs/damageTypes) in `Equipment/assets/prefabs/damageTypes/`.
 The "DiamondAxe" equipment uses the damageType "axeDamage".
 To create an Equipment called "swordDamage," the prefab should look like:
 ```
 {
     "parent": "physicalDamage",